mudeitsi/OctaMart/README.md

 # OctaMart
-An E-Commerce Website (Amazon Clone)
+An E-Commerce Website (octamart Clone)

 ## Project Overview
 OctaMart is an innovative e-commerce web application offering a streamlined and user-friendly shopping experience.
 The primary goal of this project is to create a platform that simplifies the online shopping process, making it more accessible and enjoyable for users.
 OctaMart aims to bridge the gap between complex e-commerce functionalities and user convenience by focusing on usability and performance.